Quickstart Guide

 https://storybook.drop-in-checkout.ppro.com/?path=/docs/exports-usedropincheckout--docs#available-methods

-There are many options for customising the look and behavior of the Drop-in Checkout, so that it seamlessly blends in with your checkout.
+There are many options for customizing the look and behavior of the Drop-in Checkout, so that it seamlessly blends in with your checkout.

 ParameterDescription